socratesomiliadis/syntheci/README.md

   <tr>
     <td valign="top" width="33%">
       <strong>What it feels like</strong><br>
-      A second brain for operational work: triage what matters, ask grounded questions, approve the right actions, and keep context in one place.
+      An operational knowledge base that helps teams triage what matters, ask grounded questions, approve the right actions, and keep context in one place.
     </td>
     <td valign="top" width="33%">
       <strong>What powers it</strong><br>